SixArm/passable/README.md

-# passable: password command that's just good enough
+# passable: password command that's secure and simple

-This is `passable`, a simple password command line interface tool.
+This is `passable`, a password command line interface tool that is secure cryptogrpahically and simple to use.

 ## Introdution